 4. Improving communication skills

 A lack of cultural sensitivity can limit employees’ ability to communicate effectively with different groups – internally and externally – and can alienate or offend customers, partners and colleagues working in different regions, countries and cultures.
-Cultural sensitivity training can help employees understand the nuances of cross-culture communication, and the importance of words, actions, gestures and body language in cultivating relationships with different people and groups.
+Cultural sensitivity training raises awareness of the nuances of cross-culture communication, and the importance of words, actions, gestures and body language in cultivating relationships with different people and groups.

 5. Speaking up